 Primrose are perfect indoor plants in the winter when one wants a splash of color for a few days.
 Just keep the soil moist, and place in a spot with bright natural light and enjoy the bloom cycle for a week or two.
 If the leaves start wilting and flowers look sad, then it’s time to give them some fresh air.
 Place them outside in a sheltered spot in the garden and let them continue their blooming show.

 Primrose plants are extremely affordable.
-Most of the time I can find primroses anywhere from $1.50 – $3.50.
+Most of the time I can find primroses for $3.50.
 What a deal for such gorgeous, brighten-our-day wintertime flowers!

-Primrose make darling Valetine’s Day Presents ❤️ 💕
+Primrose make darling Valentine’s Day Presents ❤️ 💕

-Because primroses are so affordable I love to given them as little Valentine’s Day presents.
-Tucked in terra-cotta pots with some moss these darling plants look positively springy and brighten up anyone’s day.
+I love to give primroses as little Valentine’s Day presents.
+Tucked in terra-cotta pots with some moss these darling plants look positively springy and brighten up anyone’s cold February day.

 Stop by your local nursery and pick up a couple of these affordable and delightful wintertime flowers.
 Primroses add a pop of color in any home or garden in the cool winter months.